NativeScript/nativescript-app-templates/packages/template-blank-react/README.md

-# NativeScript Core with React Blank Template
+# NativeScript with React Blank Template
 App templates help you jump start your native cross-platform apps with built-in UI elements and best practices.
 Save time writing boilerplate code over and over again when you create new apps.

 ## Quick Start